⟞ a p p r o a c h

-§ The ancestral technic of iconography has a major impact through the majority of my paint work.
+The ancestral technic of iconography has a major impact through the majority of my paint work.
 It became the doorway to my expression.
-I paint on wood, levkas [rabbit skin glue&blanc de Meudon, painting substance composed of calcium carbonate and clay], emulsion painting [egg&white beer] and pigments.
+I paint on wood, levkas [rabbit skin glue&blanc de Meudon, painting substance composed of calcium carbonate and clay], emulsion painting [egg&white beer] pigments and gold foil gilding 23C75.
 I make those bases myself.
-I use 23k45 and 24k gold leaves for the gilding (pure or quasi pure gold).

 –make present the world of God–